Australia’s Time Use Survey – Frequently Asked Questions

 We often combine data from two or more surveys because combining data helps fill the gaps — and saves you time.
 Combining data helps provide a clearer picture of Australia than what can be achieved by any one survey alone, and creates new insights about our society and the economy.
 By reusing existing data, we reduce the need for Australian households and businesses to provide more information.

-Governments, researchers and community groups will use this vital data to better understand how Australians live and the time pressures we experience.
+Governments, researchers and community groups will use this vital data to better understand how Australians live and feel about different aspects of their lives.
 This will help design policies and services to improve the lives of Australians.

 How can I provide feedback about my experience in the Time Use Survey?